kristianmandrup/bitbucket-auth/Readme.md

 ### Client app (server)

-A sample client express app can be found in the `/client/app` folder and be used as a baseline to build on.
+Sample clients such as an express app can be found in the `/client` folder.
+These clients can be used as inspiration and baselines to build on...

-Note that this client app is WIP and has not yet been tested.
-Please help make it better!
+Note that the client apps are WIP and has not yet been tested.
+Please help make them better!

+Sample code from express client app:

 ```js
 // handle bitbucket authorization callback by authorization server